SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 		font-family: roboto;
 	}

+As fonts can be vectors for hacks, the research catalogue only allows including external fonts from Google Fonts at the moment (although we hope to change this in the future).

 #### Line-Height

 There is no way to control line height within the HTML or text tool, but you can change it using CSS: